cotoami/cotoami/README.md

 * **Coto**: Post.
 A unit of information in Cotoami.
 * **Cotonoma**: A special type of Coto.
 A Cotonoma is a chatroom-like unit with its own timeline and Cotos pinned (connected) to it.

-In Cotoami, individual posts are called “Cotos”, which is a Japanese word meaning “thing” and there’s a special type of Coto called “Cotonoma” (Coto-no-ma means “a space of Cotos”).
+In Cotoami, individual posts are called "Cotos", which is a Japanese word meaning "thing" and there's a special type of Coto called "Cotonoma" (Coto-no-ma means "a space of Cotos").
 A Cotonoma is a Coto that has a dedicated chat timeline associated with it.
 These two concepts are basic building blocks of a knowledge base in Cotoami.

 ![](docs/images/cotonoma.png)